Ufine Battery at The Battery Show Europe 2025

 To ensure successful lithium batteries’ spot welding, properly setting up and calibrating your spot welder is essential.
 Here’s a guide:

-• Electrode Positioning: Position the electrodes of the spot welder to ensure they make good contact with both the nickel strip and the battery cell.
+• Electrode Positioning: Position the spot welder electrodes to ensure they make good contact with both the nickel strip and the battery cell.

 • Calibration: Calibrate the spot welder according to the manufacturer’s instructions to ensure accurate and consistent welds.